valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

   After navigating away from Object page, breadcrumbs did not work properly anymore throughout the application.
 This issue has been fixed.

+* **Object title does not load on page switch**

+  When switching between different items in the object list menu, the object tile is not displayed properly.
+Instead of the title, a loading bar that doesn't stop is displayed.
+This issue has been fixed.

 ## Breaking changes

 The following breaking changes were introduced: